 Answer: The price in the Contract is the final price for the time specified for your event.
 DJ Brandon has an assistant with him, uses a wireless microphone, and will wear a suit to your event with no extra fees.
 You can add extra equipment, additional time, or lights for an extra fee that is discussed before the event, and written in the contract.
 If you feel your event will go overtime, we can add a price into the contract for the extra hours.
 Any overtime not in the contract should be paid by cash or check the day of the event.

 What attire will your wedding disc jockey wear at your wedding?

-Sounds like a no brainer, but you usually want your DJ to wear a tuxedo.
+Sounds like a no brainer, but you usually want your DJ to wear a suit or tux.
 The DJ at my brother's wedding was wearing black jeans and a shirt that was hanging out.
 He was supposed to be wearing a tuxedo.
 Even the photographer went up to him and chastised him.

-Answer: DJ Brandon will wear a tuxedo, unless the client request different attire.
+Answer: DJ Brandon will wear a suit or tuxedo, unless the client request different attire.